 Pearlstone Center, Reisterstown, MD

-With something for everyone, from synagogues to summer camps, from farms to Federations, we hope to see you there!
+Share, Learn, Celebrate!
+With something for everyone, we hope to see you there!

 The JOFEE Network Gathering is the annual gathering place for thought leaders, enthusiasts, and program professionals throughout the Jewish Outdoor, Food, Farming and Environmental Education world.
 With some of the best Jewish outdoor educators from around the world leading workshops, hands on learning sessions, panel discussions, and keynote addresses, participants will take away new experiential education tools and resources and build new relationships with like-minded Jewish professionals across the country.
 Whether you have been a JOFEE-nik from the beginning or are newly interested in bringing JOFEE programming back to your community, the JOFEE Network Gathering is the place to be.